Robert Vavra

-Robert Vavra (born March 9, 1935, in Glendale, California) is an American photographer and author based in El Cajon, California, California and in Spain in the summer.
+Robert Vavra (March 9, 1935 – March 3, 2025) was an American photographer and author based in El Cajon, California, California and in Spain in the summer.

 Career

 Inspired by bulls and bullfighting in Mexico, Vavra moved to Spain in 1958 with a one-way ticket to Madrid on an old Italian ship The Valcania.
 With no formal training in animals, he spent six years studying the beasts.
 “I couldn’t obtain the sort of photographs I wanted for the study, so I became a photographer out of necessity,” Vavra was quoted as saying.
 “I’ve never been interested in the camera ...
 I don’t really consider myself a photographer.
 I’m an artist and a storyteller.”

 He became immersed in the lore and life of this beast which culminated in the publishing of his book, Bulls of Iberia, in 1972.
 He was a personal friend of legendary matador de toros Juan Belmonte, riding with him on horseback to check his herds of black bulls, and he shared the dreams, fears, adventures and valor of other toreros, such as the American John Fulton.

 In 1988, Vavra established a camp in Ololasurai, Kenya and began what would become a six-year stay with the tribal Maasai people, which led to the publication of A Tent With a View in 1991.
 He has paid for the education of several Maasai children and financed the building of a school in Mexico, where, since its construction, more than 5000 boys and girls have learned to read and write.

 Novelist James Michener once wrote of Vavra: "Though equus has fired the imaginations of painters from Leonardo da Vinci, Velasquez, and Goya to Picasso; still, in the history of photography, no cameraman has recorded the horse with such excitement and personal style as has Robert Vavra.
 His images are works of art which are a joy to see because they evoke the inner nature of the horse."

+Vavra died on March 3, 2025, at the age of 90.